 2. True Twin Snowboards

-As the name suggests, a true twin snowboard will completely symmetrical in every way so if you cut the board in half you would two pieces that are identical.
+As the name suggests, a true twin snowboard will be completely symmetrical in every way so if you cut the board in half you would two pieces that are identical.
 The flex, camber profile and sidecut are the same on both the nose and tail of the board.
 The binding inserts are centred on the board so that the snowboard stance is completely even and the nose and tail lengths are identical.

 True twin snowboards are designed symmetrically so that the ride will feel balanced and even no matter what direction the board faces.
 This makes riding switch a breeze and spinning feel even.